Sayedul3731/corporate-event-management/README.md

 My project name is `corporate event management`.
-When a user come to my project then he/she will see a `navbar` which 4 pages `Home`, `Services`, `Our Works`, `Location` and will see a `Login` button in the right side and a `logo` in the left side of our company.
-If the user `registered` or `logged in` so will see two extra pages named `Client Feedback` and `Team Members` and at the same time will see a `Log Out` button, `user name` and `user profile` in the right side of navbar if user put his `name` and his `photoURL` when `registered`.
+When a user come to my project then he/she will see a `navbar` which 4 pages `Home`, `Services`, `Our Works`, `Location` and will see a `Login` button in the right side and a `logo` in the left side of our company.If the user `registered` or `logged in` so will see two extra pages named `Client Feedback` and `Team Members` and at the same time will see a `Log Out` button, `User name` and `user profile` in the right side of navbar if user put his `name` and his `photoURL` when `registered`.
 When user click on the `Home` will see `Home Page` content where are a `Banner`, a `Our Services` Section, a `Our Works` section, `Location` section and a '`Footer`.In the same way when `click` on the `Client